Invicara/Twinit-App-Template-Portfolio/docs/developer guide/implementation/data/imported-model.md

 * Element Properties Collection
 * Element Type Properties Collection

-You can query for the NamedUserCollections relad to a NamdCOmpositeItem like so:
+You can query for the NamedUserCollections related to a NamedCompositeItem like so:

 ```js
 // get collections contained in the NamedCompositeItem representing the model